Azure/kubernetes-kms/developers.md

     "providerKeyName": "mykey"
 }
 ```
-4. Test with the gRPC client, by running `sudo GOPATH=[YOUR GOPATH] go run test/client.go`.
+4. Test with the gRPC client, by running `sudo GOPATH=[YOUR GOPATH] go test test/client/client_test.go`.